How to Write a CV for a Career Change: Format + Example

 Your CV is more than just a document listing your previous jobs; it’s your chance to tell your professional story and convince employers that you are well-suited for the role despite your background in a different field.
 A well-prepared career change CV clearly demonstrates how your current skills are relevant to your new position and why you’re the perfect candidate.

-How to Structure Your CV for a Career Change
+How to Write Your CV for a Career Change

 Before you begin writing your CV, it’s important to understand the best career change CV format.
 A skills-based (functional) CV, rather than a chronological one, is often more suitable.
 The functional CV format places emphasis on your transferable skills, making it immediately clear to hiring managers why you are qualified for the role.